PolyplexEngine/libpp/PATREONS.md

-# THANKS TO THESE PEOPLE FOR SUPPORTING THE DEVELOPMENT ON PATREON!
+# Thanks to the following people for supprting the development on patreon!
-The Linux Gamer Community
+* The Linux Gamer Community